 (University Health Center UGA)

 College student sleep statistics from the health center at the University of Georgia detect sleep deprivation among the students.
-Moreover, the most recent survey has shown that the lack of sleep causes lower grades, missing projects, deadlines, and classes.
+According to the data, most students sleep for 6–7 hours on average.
+Moreover, it has shown that the lack of sleep causes lower grades, missing projects, deadlines, and classes.